 They go back to the barracks.
 After the efficient sex, there are tears.
 She suspects she'll never see him again.
 "Don't think about it," he says gruffly.
 But in an effort to protect himself, he hurts her.
 She yells at him for being insensitive, and then she cries some more.
 He tries to comfort her ("I'll never forget these past two weeks..."), but he makes it pretty clear that this is it.
 "He kissed her meaningfully, but with finality."
 And he's gone.

-here's a fine line between what is trite and what is universal.
+You know, there's a fine line between what is trite and what is universal.
 Almost all grownup women will relate to these words: "Everything reminded her of him.
 How could life go on as usual?
 How could life go on at all?
 Nothing would ever be the same.
 She felt everything with him; now, she didn't want to feel anything ever again."
 She drives home, and crawls in bed.
 The end.

 No comments: